skanwal/GATK-CaseStudy/Readme.md

+  # A Repository providing resources supporting implementation of Variant Calling Workflow on exemplar workflow systems

 The information about data used in the study is provided in 'Data' directory.

 'Cpipe' directory contains the instructions to implement GATK workflow using an examplar approach from "Bioinformatics prebuilt Pipelines".